IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Institutional Log In
 ~~~~~~~~~~~~~~~~~~~~

-Institutional log in allows you to use your log in information for your university (e.g. HarvardKey at Harvard) to log in to your Dataverse account.
+Institutional log in allows you to use your log in information for your university (e.g. CAS at the University of Warsaw) to log in to your Dataverse account.

 Create a Dataverse account using Institutional Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Go to “Log In” in the upper right corner of Dataverse.
+Go to "Sign In/Sign Up" in the upper right corner of Dataverse.
 #.
-Select the "Your Institution" button under the "Other options" header
+Using the dropdown menu, select your institution then click the "Log In" button to go to your institution's log in page.
 #.
-Using the dropdown menu, select your institution then click the Continue button to go to your institution's log in page.
-#.
 After you put in your institutional credentials successfully, you will be brought back to Dataverse to confirm your account information, and click "Create Account".
 #.
 A username has been selected for you.
 You won't use this username to log in but it will appear next to your name when other users search for you to assign permissions within the system.
 To see what you username is, click on your name in the top right corner and click Account Information.

-If you do not find your institution listed, you will need to request that it is added to the Research & Scholarship category of InCommon.
-Contact support for assistance on how to get this process started with the identity provider support team at your institution.

 Convert your Dataverse account to use your Institutional Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you already have a Dataverse account associated with the Username/Email log in option, but you want to convert it to use your institutional log in, you can easily do so as long as your account uses an email address from that institution.
+To do this:

 #.
 Go to the Account Information page to confirm that your account email address is the same as your institutional email address.
 If not, you will need to update your Dataverse account to make them match.
 #.
 Log out of Dataverse.
 #.
-Go to “Log In” in the upper right corner of Dataverse.
+Go to "Sign In/Sign Up" in the upper right corner of Dataverse.
 #.
-Select the "Your Institution" button under the "Other options" header.
+If necessary, select the "Your Institution" button under the "Other options" header.
 #.
-Using the dropdown menu, select your institution then click the Continue button to go to your institution's log in page.
+Using the dropdown menu, select your institution then click the "Continue" button to go to your institution's log in page.
 #.
 After you put in your institutional credentials successfully, you will be brought back to Dataverse to confirm your account information.
 #.
 Enter your current password for your Dataverse account and click "Convert Account".
 #.
 Now you have finished converting your Dataverse account to use your institutional log in.